InoxxAIsource/flipside-markets-flipside/MARKET_SEEDING_GUIDE.md

 ## Overview

 This automated seeding system allows you to easily migrate new prediction markets from development to production with a single click, eliminating manual SQL execution.
+Currently includes 17 production-ready markets across Crypto, Stocks, and Sports categories.

 ## How It Works